gohugoio/hugoDocs/content/en/contribute/development.md

 go get github.com/magefile/mage@latest
 ```

-This will install mage executable in `$GOPATH` without affecting current project’s module.

 ### Fork the repository

 If you're not familiar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide again a simple explanation: